 Having known each other for many years, the banter was light and humorous.
-“How’s your Japanese Deb?” one friend asked.
+“How’s your Japanese Deb?” my friend asked.
 “Why?”
 I replied.
-“Because you might have to go to the Australian Embassy in Tokyo to get another passport”.
+“Because you might have to go to the Australian Embassy in Tokyo to get another passport!!”.

 Surrender occurred in spite of myself

-However, the point I’d like to make is this.
+It was a scary situation but the point I’d like to emphasize is this.

-In the midst of a lost passport, being in a foreign land and not speaking the language, I noticed I was taking the whole thing very calmly.
+In the midst of a lost passport, being in a foreign country and not speaking the language, I noticed I was taking the whole thing very calmly.

 I felt no panic or fear.
 I thought “Okay, what’s this about?
 What am I supposed to learn from this?”

-At no time did I feel alone.
+At no time did I feel scared or alone.
 I trusted what was happening completely.